rmccrear/practice-with-db/README.md

 3. Set RLS Policy for your table to allow "read access for all users"

 4. Next, Create a component for PotluckMeals that shows all the dishes that your guests will bring.
-This will be imported into your App.jsx file and displayed there.
+This will be imported into your App.jsx file and displayed there. [example screenshot](./docs/01-screenshot-list-meals.png)